-TWUL's Appointed Business and results are affected by the regulated tariffs which TWUL may charge its customers as agreed with Ofwat through the Periodic Review Process, as well as by drinking water quality and environmental regulations and the terms of its Licence.
+TWUL's Appointed Business and results are affected by the regulated tariffs which TWUL may charge its customers as agreed with Ofwat through the Periodic Review Process, as well as by its operational performance commitments, including drinking water quality, environmental regulations and other items as set out in the terms of its Licence.
 As part of each Periodic Review, Ofwat sets price controls intended to enable water and sewerage companies in England and Wales to finance their operations and earn a reasonable return on capital.
 As part of this process, TWUL submits a five-year business plan to Ofwat for approval prior to the start of each Periodic Review Period, after which a Final Determination is made by Ofwat.

-Ofwat issued the 2014 Final Determination for the regulatory period 2015-2020 on 12 December 2014 (the "2014 Final Determination") and this was accepted by Thames Water in January 2015.
+Ofwat issued the 2014 Final Determination for the regulatory period 1 April 2015 to 31 March 2020 on 12 December 2014 (the "2014 Final Determination") and this was accepted by Thames Water in January

+2015.
 The 2014 Final Determination contained five separate price controls: three wholesale controls covering water, wastewater and TWUL's interface works for the TTT Project, and two retail controls covering household and non-household customers.
-In addition, from February 2016, TWUL began to include in its wastewater customers' bills an additional (non-appointed) charge for TTT construction costs.
+In addition, from February 2016, TWUL began to include in its bills to wastewater customers an additional (non-appointed) charge for TTT construction costs.
 Cash collected in relation to this additional charge are passed through to BTL when received by TWUL.
 This additional charge is not (and will not be) separately itemised on the bill.
 Prices for the average household customer are expected to decrease over the course of the regulatory period (including the IP Charges).
-These charges reflect £9.6 billion of allowed revenues, £8.3 billion allowed expenditure and a wholesale allowed return (cost of capital) of 3.6 per cent. for the period.
-(All amounts and percentages shown in 2012-13 price levels.)
+These charges reflect £9.6 billion of allowed revenues, £8.3 billion allowed expenditure and a wholesale allowed return (cost of capital) of 3.6 per cent. for the period2.
 Following the opening of the non-household retail market on 1 April 2017, TWUL exited the retail non-household market with effect from that date.